Neo4j-backed Lean context for coding theory

 The service is a remote Streamable HTTP MCP server.
 Ask for a bearer token, then point your MCP host or client at the Railway endpoint and enable only the read-only context tools you need.

-Codex Claude Code Claude custom connectors Cursor-style MCP clients VS Code MCP hosts Any Streamable HTTP client
+Codex Claude Code Claude Desktop Claude custom connectors Cursor-style MCP clients VS Code MCP hosts Any Streamable HTTP client

 Remote endpoint